nathanbollig/distributed-mutation/README.md

 5. (Optional) Play through the notebook `explore_data.ipynb` to explore the size, shape, and example content from the output of this program.

 The output of these steps is a set of files saved to local disk, as defined in the header of `phases_1_and_2.py`.
 These files include the model object, a dictionary of model validation results, data, and an instance of the custom `HMMGenerator` class used to generate the sequences.

+## Phase 3

+The model-guided mutation algorithm (MGM) is implemented as a Spark application in the file `mgm.py`.

+Note: The Spark application was tested locally using a small subset of data.
+The local version of the app is `mgm_local.py` and can be executed using `MGM_spark_local.ipynb`.

+The following are steps for running Phase 3 on AWS EMR.

+1.